PanosEconomou/notes/Defects/Twisting.md

 Wick (I think) observed that correlation functions can be analytically continued as functions that have a complex time coordinate.
 Not only that, but the analytic continuation is to literally plug in a complex time coordinate for in the path integral.
 This is not really relevant to show here, and to even make this statement in its full generality would be too involved.
 For our purposes though, this observation is enough to use the Path integral to define quantum states, aka the map $Z$.
 Here is how.

 As we said our spacelike slice is $S^1$ so we want to define a Hilbert space on $S^1$.
 To do this, consider a 2 Dimensional manifold $\Sigma$ such that its boundary $\partial \Sigma = S^1$.
-Then if I give you an action, we better be able to find the laegest set of manifods that can accept it.
+Then if I give you an action, we better be able to find the largest set of manifolds that can accept it.
 In the case of the free boson this is relatively simple.

 **<u>Definition:</u>** Let $(\Sigma,g)$ be a 2-dimensional Riemannian manifold and $\phi \in C^\infty(\Sigma)$ be a smooth function, then the **free scalar field Lagrangian** $\mathcal{L} : C^\infty(\Sigma) \to \Omega^2(\Sigma)$ is given by
 $$